 The carved blocks and capital blocks in the garden and cloister courtyard come from Salamis.
 The black basalt grinding mill comes from Enkomi.
 The cloisters of the monastery have recently been restored and at present serve as the archaeological museum.
 This section houses an exquisite collection of ancient pottery displayed chronologically, representing the changes in morphology and decoration of pottery in Cyprus from the Neolithic to the Roman times.
 The rest of the collection covers bronze and marble art objects.

-The object of this book is to introduce the visitor the rich, colourful cultural heritage of North Cyprus.
-The book includes pictures and information about 80 ancient centres of interest, and 12 plans.
+The object of this book is to introduce the visitor the rich, colorful cultural heritage of North Cyprus.
+The book includes pictures and information about 80 ancient centers of interest, and 12 plans.

 The Turkish Republic of North Cyprus covers about one-third of Cyprus, some 3,400 sq km.
 Its population is about 220,000 people.
 A large part of this land is covered with citrus and olive groves, pine forests and cypresses.
 It is one of the few unspoilt corners in the Mediterranean world.
 Its climate and endless beaches have made it an important tourist destination despite the transportation difficulties resulting from its politically isolated situation.
 The food in North Cyprus is good and inexpensive.
 Its people are friendly.
 The pace of life is relaxed, that is Mediterranean in the true sense of the word.
 Violent crime is almost unknown.
 Street sellers chasing after foreigners do not exist.